taostat/taostats-docs/docs/Bittensor/tokenomics/uniswap-v3.md

 ---
 # Introduction

-Every Subnet has a [Subnet Pool](doc:subnet-pools) that is used to exchage tao for the subnet alpha.
-Prior to uniswapv3, all liquidity was added by token emission (each block, tao\_in from the % of tao distributed to the subnet and an equal value of alpha\_in.).
-Staking would add tao and reduce alpha, while unstaking would inxrease alpha and remove tao.
+Every Subnet has a [Subnet Pool](doc:subnet-pools) that is used to exchange tao for the subnet alpha.
+Prior to uniswapv3, all liquidity was added by token emission (each block, tao_in from the % of tao distributed to the subnet and an equal value of alpha_in.).
+Staking would add tao and reduce alpha, while unstaking would increase alpha and remove tao.

 UniswapV3 allows investors to add additional liquidity into subnet pools.
-When their liquidity is used in staking/unstaking transactions, investores receive a portion of the staking fees paid.
+When their liquidity is used in staking/unstaking transactions, investors receive a portion of the staking fees paid.

 > 📘 Liquidity Positions TL;dr
 >